 - 1. Gintz & Toner, LLC ("GT") was a Washington limited liability company organized on August 4, 2010.
 It became inactive on October 18, 2012.
-Its managing members were Joe Toner and David Gintz.
-GT was conceived as a "vertically integrated real estate investment boutique."
-Typically, Fairplay Realty, LLC acted as GT's real estate brokerage arm and Jenning Development, Inc. acted as GT's general contractor.
+It was managed by Joe Toner and David Gintz.
+GT was conceived as a "vertically integrated real estate investment boutique," incorporating its own real estate brokerage and general contractor.
 GT also operated a branch of Sound Mortgage, a mortgage origination company, for a short time in 2012. - 2.
 Jenning Investment One, LLC ("Jenning Investment One") was a Washington limited liability company organized on October 25, 2010.
 It became inactive on February 1, 2013.
-It was managed by Jenning Development, LLC.
+It was managed by Jenning Development, LLC. - 3.
+Jenning Investment Two, LLC ("Jenning Investment Two") is a Washington limited liability company organized on March 4, 2011, and still active.
+It is managed by Jenning Development, LLC.